auth0/docs/articles/aws-api-setup.md

   ![](/media/articles/aws-api-setup/aws-api-setup-8.png)

 5. This is where you assign permissions to this role.
-In this example, we are creating a policy that give full access to the S3 resource `YOUR_BUCKET/${saml:sub}`.
+In this example, we are creating a policy that give full access to the S3 resource `YOUR_BUCKET/<%= '${saml:sub}' %>`.
 This will be evaluated on runtime and replaced with the `user_id` of the logged in user.

   ![](/media/articles/aws-api-setup/aws-api-setup-9.png)